QuantEcon/QuantEcon.cheatsheet/index.rst

     | lines                  |        out = x^2           |        return x**2         |        return x^2             |
     |                        |     end                    |                            |     end                       |
     +------------------------+----------------------------+----------------------------+-------------------------------+

-In the Python code we assume that you have already run :code:`import numpy as np`